One Direction Easter: Freddie Tomlinson’s Bunny Fun, Plus Liam Payne, Harry Styles, Niall Hora

 Not only that, One Direction’s Harry Styles, Liam Payne, Louis Tomlinson Niall Horan and Zayn Malik have produced about half a dozen singles and two babies.

-One Direction’s Harry Styles, Liam Payne Louis Tomlinson, Niall Horan and Zayn Malik, are working, some even over Easter week to produce music for Directioners.
+One Direction’s Harry Styles, Liam Payne, Louis Tomlinson, Niall Horan and Zayn Malik are working, some even over Easter week, to produce music for Directioners.

 [Featured Image by Kevin Winter/Getty Images]